Lokesh0423/k8s-helm-charts/README.md

 * Parameterized Node.js app deployment to AKS using a single chart with separate staging and production values files.
 * Reusable Helm templates for Deployment, Service, Ingress, ConfigMap, and HPA.
-* Liveness and readiness probes wired to /health for safe rolling updates.
+* Liveness and readiness probes wired to health for safe rolling updates.
 * Resource requests and limits configured per environment.
 * Helper templates for consistent labels and naming across resources.

  Architecture

 \`\`\`mermaid
 flowchart LR